mariocasila/saas-opinion/README.md

     - Create microservices using technologies like Kafka, RabbitMQ.
     - For database optimization, I prioritize query processing speed and regularly examine performance using tools such as EXPLAIN ANALYZE during development.

+If you agree with my opinion, please give me stars.
-Thanks for reading and give me your feedback about my opinion
+Thanks for reading and give me your feedback about my opinion.